-Gran Canaria certainly has long been a hugely popular destination for the European gay boys.
+Gran Canaria certainly has long been a hugely popular destination for us European gay boys.

-And for good reason: Maspaloma Pride is one of Europe's largest annual gay events.
-The beach near the sand dunes of Playa del Ingles is THE place to hang out during the day and then it's on to the infamous Yumbo Centre in the evening – a shopping mall gay playground filled with bars, clubs and Clone Zone type shops.
+And for good reason: Maspaloma Pride is one of Europe's best Pride events and certainly one of our favourite gay Pride events in Spain.
+The beach near the sand dunes of Playa del Ingles is THE place to hang out during the day, then it's on to the infamous Yumbo Centre in the evening – a shopping mall gay playground filled with bars, clubs and Clone Zone type shops.

-However, there is a completely different side to the island, begging to be discovered.
+However, there is a completely different side of the island, begging to be discovered.
 Most will base themselves in Playa del Ingles and not make it past Yumbo or the sand dunes.
-So here's our 5 things you didn't know about Gran Canaria to inspire you to venture out beyond the pink Playa Del Ingles bubble.
+So here are our 5 things gay travellers may not have known about Gran Canaria to inspire you to venture out beyond the pink Playa Del Ingles bubble.

 …it used to be a holy monument, the place to make sacrifices to the sun god.